 The origin of illustrations can be dated back to prehistoric times, when images of life were drawn with charcoal onto cave walls.
 Illustrated manuscripts were developed during Late Antiquity and gained dominance during the Middle Ages.
 These manuscripts, typically on calf parchment or vellum, richly illustrated religious texts with biblical art.
 The surviving manuscripts remain the best preserved examples of medieval painting.
 With the invention of Gutenberg’s printing press and movable printing in the 15th century, woodcut illustrations rose to accompany these new texts.
 The 16th century and beyond saw new ways of producing art illustrations, such as etching, engraving, and lithography.
 The rise of newspapers and mass printed magazines for public consumption gave way to Golden Age of illustration, which displayed satirical and illustrative images in conjunction with the text.

 To produce illustration paintings, artists create a visualization alongside a text, providing a graphic representation.
-Many styles and techniques are employed to create art illustrations, including painting, drawing, printing, etching, and more.
+Many styles and techniques are employed to create art illustrations, including painting, digital, printing, etching, and more.
 Though the function and need has decreased for this style of painting, the art of illustration remains a style still practiced and admired today by contemporary artists.